 - Lobster Bisque – Seen below, I know…can you believe they have that for just $2.87??!!

-- Tomato Bisque – This was my choice, and my oldest daughter too
+- Tomato Bisque – This was my choice

 - Chicken Tortilla – Has a little kick we love

-- Garden Vegetable – Perfect for my vegetarian oldest daughter
+- Garden Vegetable – Perfect vegetarian soup selection

 - Chicken Noodle – Always a fave.